 If you are looking for a list of approved American Cultures courses offered at UC Berkeley since 1991, please visit the Academic Senate's list.

 AC courses may also be taken "off-campus" at a community college or a partner institution.
 For a list of approved courses, please visit the Academic Senate's list, or refer to assist.org.

 Petitioning a Course for AC Credit

-Students also have the option to submit a petition form to the Academic Senate if they believe a specific course satisfies the American Cultures Requirement.
+Students also may submit a petition form to the Academic Senate if they believe a specific course satisfies the American Cultures Requirement.

 The AC curriculum has been specially developed to enrich the student experience at UC Berkeley, and as such, is a unique reflection of UC Berkeley faculty's expertise in fields related to issues of critical diversity studies.
 However, there are instances in which courses offered at other educational institutions also formulate experiences which meet the expectations of the AC requirement at UC Berkeley.
 In this case, students have the option of submitting a petition to the Academic Senate, to have a non-AC course they have taken and successfully passed, if they believe that course satisfies the AC requirement.